 What I love most about being in garden design

 It’s a bit like parenting actually.
 There are lucid moments when you realise that it is all going well.
-It might be when you see that you have created something beautiful for a client … achieved something positive for the environment … noticed a new team member making a great contribution.
+It might be when you see that you have created something beautiful for a client – you and your team have brought their dreams to life.
+It may also be a sense of achieving something positive for the environment, or noticing a new team member making a great contribution.
 I have also found being involved with BALI and the SGD very satisfying, particularly in the last few years while serving on the SGD Council and helping to establish their Awards scheme.
 As the saying goes, it’s good to put something back.

 I feel very lucky to be in this creative industry which brings pleasure and joy to people – a recent text from a client says it for me: ‘My garden makes me happy – every day’.
-(I try to remember this note when the going gets tough)!
+This is a phrase I try to draw upon at times of high stress!

 So what?
 (I hear you/my children ask)

 I don’t know yet whether either of my children will follow me into garden design/a related profession.
-I realise of course that the context for their careers will be significantly different to my own – as we head towards the ‘Fourth Industrial Revolution apparently, with breakthroughs in emerging technologies, artificial intelligence and robotics.
-However, if I could have one wish for each of them in this special birthday year, it would be that they find their work truly satisfying and rewarding – and also that they understand early on the relationship between talent, hard work and achievement.
+Of course, the context for their careers will be significantly different to my own.
+After all, we’re heading towards the ‘Fourth Industrial Revolution’, with breakthroughs in emerging technologies, artificial intelligence and robotics.
+However, if I could have one ‘career’ wish for each of them, it would be that they find their work truly satisfying.
+And also that they understand early on the relationship between talent, hard work and achievement.
 (Yes, I know that’s two wishes).